whyjz/ncu-open-science/docs/syllabus.md

 ### Office hours

-Tuesday 2-3 pm or by appointment, in my office (R3-230).
+By appointment, in my office (R3-230).

 ### Textbooks and other resources